-TOPICS/READING LIST BY WEEK
+TOPICS/ READING LIST BY WEEK

 NB: Please note the following.
 These readings are NOT all assigned.
 Core readings that are assigned are shown in blue; other readings are available for students to use in their commentary papers.
-I will also make reference to some of these additional readings in my lectures.

 1. THE TENSION BETWEEN EXPERIENCE AND EVIDENCE.